goatwu1993/Blog/content/posts/aws/subnet.md

 1. For subnets with same usage, allocate to different AZ to have HA.
 1. Can be associate to a route table.

+## Private Subnet vs Public Subnet

+### Public subnet

+1. Public subnet is accessible from the Internet.
+1. Public subnet attach to a public route table, usually with Internet Gateway route.
 1. For public subnet to access Internet, use Internet Gateway.

+### Private subnet

+1. Private subnet is **NOT** accessible from the Internet.
+1. Private subnet attach to a private route table, **without Internet Gateway**.
-   For private subnet to access Internet, use NAT Gateway.
+1. For private subnet to access Internet, use NAT Gateway.
+1. If really needs public accees from the Internet to private subnet, use a **Bastion Host**.